kestra-io/docs/content/docs/18.how-to-guides/pause-resume.md

 ---
-title: Pause and Resume
+title: How to use the Pause and Resume in Kestra
 icon: /docs/icons/tutorial.svg
 ---

-How to use the Pause and Resume functionality in Kestra.
+Pause and Resume flows in Kestra.

 ## The use cases for pausing and resuming workflows